tiagodeluna/study-notes/AWS/README.md

 The Amazon RDS (Relational Database Service) is a SaaS-based service that provides an EC2 instance with a relational database ready to use and available on the cloud with minimum configuration.

+The DB Engines currently supported by RDS are: MySQL, Amazon Aurora, MS SQL Server, PostgreSQL, MariaDB and Oracle DB.

+**Redshift**

+Amazon Redshift is a fast fully-managed data warehouse.
+Redshift is compatible with the tools we already know and use, supporting standard SQL, JDBC and ODBC connectors and business inteligence tools.

 **S3**

 The Amazon S3 (Simple Cloud Storage Service) is a highly-scalable cloud object storage that provides a way to store and retrieve data on the web.
 To upload your data (photos, videos, documents etc.), you create a *bucket* in one of the AWS Regions that will serve as a container to your objects.

-Characteristics:
- * Managed cloud storage service
- * Store virtually unlimited number of objects
- * Access any time, from anywhere
- * Rich security control

-Common use cases:
- * Storing Application Assets
- * Static Web Hosting
- * Backup & Disaster Recovery
- * Staging area for Big Data
- * Many more...
+With Amazon S3, you can store virtually unlimited number of objects with a rich security control, and access them any time, from anywhere.
+Common use cases of S3 include: Storing application assets, static web hosting, backup & disaster recovery, staging area for Big Data, and many more...

 ## Amazon EC2